Honoring the Source

 The traditional dances I share in class are coming from the Western region of the African continent, in an area known today as the country of Guinea.
 The capital of Guinea is Conakry and the country is bordered by Senegal, Guinea Bissau, Sierra Leone, Mali, Liberia, Ivory Coast, and the Atlantic Ocean.

-On this map, you will see the country of Guinea in the color green.
-Many ethnicities of peoples live in the land area we know today as Guinea, including the Fulani, Malinke, Susu, Kpelle, Kisi, Toma, Baga, Landouma, Nalu, Temine and 15-20 more.
+On this map, you will see the country of Guinea in the color green, with a star on the capital of Conakry.
+Many ethnicities of peoples live in the region we know today as Guinea, including the Fulani, Malinke, Susu, Kpelle, Kisi, Toma, Baga, Landouma, Nalu, Temine and 15-20 more.

-President Toure brought the company with him all around the world, performing for audiences on every continent, garnering international interest in the cultural traditions and incredible talents of the artists.
+President Toure brought the company with him all around the world, where they performed for audiences on every continent, garnering international interest in the cultural traditions and incredible talents of the people of this region.

 One of my most influential teachers, Youssouf Koumbassa was a principal dancer in another of Guinea's early national dance companies, Ballets Djoliba.
 Since the 1960's Youssouf and many more dance and drum artists from Guinea's original companies have been traveling, teaching, and finding homes on every continent, thus building a large international community devoted to the study of West African dance and drumming in the tradition of the peoples of Guinea.